bensheldon/good_job/README.md

 #### Retries

-By default, GoodJob will automatically and immediately retry a job when an exception is raised to GoodJob.
+By default, GoodJob relies on ActiveJob's retry functionality.

-However, ActiveJob can be configured to retry an infinite number of times, with an exponential backoff.
+ActiveJob can be configured to retry an infinite number of times, with an exponential backoff.
 Using ActiveJob's `retry_on` prevents exceptions from reaching GoodJob:

 ```ruby
 class ApplicationJob < ActiveJob::Base